dotnet/WatsonTcp/README.md

 WatsonTcp is the fastest, easiest, most efficient way to build TCP-based clients and servers in C# with integrated framing, reliable transmission, and fast disconnect detection.

-## New in v4.1.6
+## New in v4.1.7

-- Added SenderTimestamp to sync messages and derived expiration based on difference in sender vs receiver perception of time (thank you @karstennilsen)
+- AuthenticationRequested, AuthenticationSucceeded, and AuthenticationFailed events in WatsonTcpServer

 ## Test Applications